drausin/libri-experiments/experiments/exp01/README.md

 ```
 As in trial 10, performance started degrading once the librarians started running out of page cache.

-In trial 13, we tried replacing the librarian spinning disks with SSDs (since RocksDB is optimized
+In **trial 13**, we tried replacing the librarian spinning disks with SSDs (since RocksDB is optimized
 for those), thinking perhaps that a disk throughput bottleneck was causing the librarians to use
 more page cache than they should.
 This change ended up having little effect on the overall librarian
 memory usage, though perhaps the p50s were a bit better.

-In trial 14, we tried tweaking some of the RocksDB options (c.f.,
+In **trial 14**, we tried tweaking some of the RocksDB options (c.f.,
 [libri #160](https://github.com/drausin/libri/pull/160)), in particular
 - 1 GB block cache
 - 32 K block size